 In a long hadith narrated by Abu Qatadah a part of which is, “He was then asked about fasting on Monday, whereupon he said: It was the day on which I was born and on which revelation was sent to me.
 [Muslim].

 No date is mentioned at all.
+Also, he did not fast the date of the month he was born.
 Going through the Seerah one thing that is noticed is that people never used to remember exact days but used to refer to an event by something major that occurred that year.
 So all that we know is that he was born on a Monday in the Year of The Elephant.

 Even though the month was accepted by a lot of the scholars the very date was highly debated upon.
-Coming to Ibn Kathir رحمه الله , a name known to nearly all of us for his monumental works, also lists many opinions in his monumental Al-Bidaya wa-l-Nihāyah regarding the DoB.
+Coming to Ibn Kathir رحمه الله , a name known to nearly all of us for his monumental works, also lists many opinions in his monumental Al-Bidaya wa-l-Nihāyah regarding the date of birth.

-1. 2nd Rabi Al-Awwal – This was the preferred opinion of Abu Maʿshar Al-Sindhi رحمه الله, one of the earliest scholars of Seerah.
+1. 2nd Rabi Al-Awwal – This was the preferred opinion of Abu Maʿshar Al-Sindhi, one of the earliest scholars of Seerah.
+This was also the opinion of Imams Ibn Sa'd, Ibn Kathir, and Ibn Abdil Barr.

-2. 8th of Rabi Al-Awwal – This was the opinion of the Andalusian scholar Ibn Ḥazm (He also considered 22 as the DoB) and the legendary Imam Malik رحمه الله.
+2. 8th of Rabi Al-Awwal – This was the opinion of the Andalusian scholar Ibn Ḥazm (He also considered 22 as the DoB), Ibn Hajar al-Haytami, and the legendary Imam Malik.

-3. 10th of Rabi Al-Awwal – This has been the opinion of Ibn Asakir and Al-Waqidī.
+3. 10th of Rabi Al-Awwal – This has been the opinion of Imams Ibn Asakir and Al-Waqidī.

-4. 12th of Rabi Al-Awwal – This is the opinion of Ibn Isḥaq
+5. 12th of Rabi Al-Awwal – This is the opinion of Imams Ibn Isḥaq, Ibn Hibban, Ibn Khaldun, Ibn Sayyd al-Nas.

 6. In the month of Ramaḍan, without a specific date, in the ‘Year of the Elephant’.
 This was the opinion of the famous early historian Al-Zubayr Ibn Al-Bakkar رحمه الله who wrote the first and most authoritative history of Makkah.

-As you can see the DoB is widely contested and by some real heavy weights of knowledge.
+As you can see the date of birth is widely contested and by some real heavy weights of knowledge.
 Out of all of these dates, the two dates of the 8th and the 10th were in fact more popular opinions in the first five centuries of Islam but since most of the Seerah books are based on the initial book by Ibn Hisham including the famous “Sealed Nectar”, the opinion of the DoB being 12 was spread widely and hardly anyone knew of any other valid differences of opinion (amongst the common people).
+If this was a legit celebration, the Messenger of Allah would have informed us about it and the sahaba would have practiced it every year.
+On the flip side, we know for sure that Prophet left this world on Monday morning, the twelfth of Rabi‘ al-Awwal, in the eleventh year of al-Hijrah.
+He was sixty-three years and four days old when he died.

-The very first mention ever made of the mawlid celebrations in any historical work comes in the writings of Jamal Al-Dīn Ibn Al-Ma’mun, who was a part of the Fatimid Caliphate, which was set us as a rival caliphate to the ruling Abbasid Caliphate.
+The very first mention ever made of the mawlid celebrations in any historical work comes in the writings of Jamal Al-Dīn Ibn Al-Ma’mun, who was a part of the Fatimid Caliphate in Egypt, which was set us as a rival caliphate to the ruling Abbasid Caliphate.
 They were widely regarded to be heretics and non Muslims due to their beliefs.
-The celebration was initiated by taking 12 Rabi Al-Awwal as the DoB.
+The celebration was initiated by taking 12 Rabi Al-Awwal as the date of birth.
 It worked in a way where the “Khalifa” would give out food, goodies and a holiday to the public on this day.
 The Fatimids were desperate to try to legitimize their rule in the eyes of the masses, and one of the ways to do so was to shower them with gifts and various holidays.
 They not only initiated Mawlid but took part in various Zoroastrian and Christian celebrations including Christmas.
-It was more of a political move rather than out of love for the Prophet.
+It was more of a political move rather than out of love for the Prophet ﷺ.
 They started celebrating:

 - The Mawlid of the Prophet صلى الله عليه و سلم